Pensions

 Sick leave

 If you have time off work because you're sick or injured, your pension will not be affected.
-You will continue to build up pension benefits in the scheme as if you had not been off, even if your contributions reduce or stop all together.
+You will continue to build up pension benefits in the Scheme as if you had not been off, even if your contributions reduce or stop all together.

 Contributions will be deducted from any pay you receive.

-If you’re in the 50/50 section and go onto unpaid sick leave, you will be moved back to the main section of the scheme from the beginning of the next pay period.
+If you’re in the 50/50 section and go onto unpaid sick leave, you will be moved back to the main section of the Scheme from the beginning of the next pay period.
 You will then build up full pension benefits in the LGPS even though you won’t be paying contributions.

 Sick leave and paying extra towards your pension